 Jason McCool comes from a long line of people who have been asked, “is that your real last name?”
 Originally from Brockton, MA, Jason holds degrees from the Eastman School of Music (jazz trumpet performance) and the University of Maryland (historical musicology), and has been an adjunct professor of music at Montgomery College, Rockville, MD.
 In September 2013, he began doctoral work in musicology at Boston University after receiving a full-tuition Dean's fellowship.

 In June 2014, Jason founded Solas Nua in Boston, the first regional offshoot of Solas Nua, the only organization in the U.S. dedicated to contemporary Irish arts, an organization in which he is proud to be a company member.
-Solas Nua in Boston is in residence at The Burren in Somerville, MA during Summer 2014.
+Solas Nua in Boston is in residence at The Burren in Somerville, MA through the remainder of 2014.

 Veronica Belmont - about.me user since 2010